Rochester Lancers (1967–1980): Ownership changes and 1977 season

-After the season, it was reported that the Lancers has lost money every year since their founding in 1967, with a ten-year deficit estimated to be around $745,000.
+After the season, it was reported that the Lancers had lost money every year since their founding in 1967, with a ten-year deficit estimated to be around $745,000.
 It was also reported the team would be late in depositing its performance bond with the league for the second-consecutive year.
 The bond was deposited with the league on November 12, 1976, after the team has received three extensions to the deadline.
 The same month, it was revealed a group from Buffalo had offered $450,000 to purchase the club and had given the Lancer's board a check for $50,000 as a down-payment.
 The offer was rejected after disagreements between the Lancer's board members.
 A few weeks later, majority owner John Petrossi died, causing a further split among the remaining owners.
-Ownership group members Ralph DeStphano and Ray LeChase reopened negotiations with the interested parties from Buffalo while Charles Schiano and Pat Dinoflo—members of the originalownership group who founded the club in 1967—worked to keep the team in Rochester.
+Ownership group members Ralph DeStephano and Ray LeChase reopened negotiations with the interested parties from Buffalo while Charles Schiano and Pat Dinolfo—members of the original ownership group who founded the club in 1967—worked to keep the team in Rochester.
 In January 1976, Schiano and Dinoflo acquired a 60% controlling interest in the team by agreeing to assume the outstanding debts of the other owners.
 The team's debts were reported to be between $180,000 and $200,000.
 If the Dinolof/Schiano ownership group were to default on the outstanding debt, DeStaphano and LeChase could reclaim the franchise.
 A week later, the team announced Don Popović would return as head coach, becoming the first coach in team history to begin two consecutive seasons, and that the team would have an expected budget of $300,000 to $350,000.